froboy/yusaopeny_docs/content/en/docs/wiki/Sandboxes.md

 https://sandboxes-dev.openy.org/

-These usually contain the latest development version of Y USA Open Y (the master branch of [openy](https://github.com/YCloudYUSA/yusaopeny).
+These usually contain the latest development version of YMCA Website Services (the master branch of [openy](https://github.com/YCloudYUSA/yusaopeny).

 These sandboxes are built on CI by running: